|Health in All Policies Projects|

 For community organizations, public agencies, and others interested in exploring how to integrate health in decision-making, HIP can conduct the following activities:

-A large piece of industrial land in East Palo Alto (EPA), CA is being redeveloped and EPA may be a site for a future transit station along a new fixed-rail line.
-Youth United for Community Action (YUCA) and the Community Development Institute (CDI) are leading a collaboration to initiate a community-based planning process that will influence the redevelopment plan.
-Human Impact Partners facilitated a process in which community health concerns related to the redevelopment were prioritized and also worked with YUCA, CDI and others, including the County Public Health Department, to collect relevant existing conditions data.
+Youth United for Community Action (YUCA) and the Community Development Institute (CDI) led a collaborative community-based planning process to influence the redevelopment site of a future transit station.
+Human Impact Partners facilitated a process in which community health concerns related to the redevelopment were prioritized and also worked with YUCA, CDI and others, including San Mateo County Health Systems, to collect relevant existing conditions data.

 All this information is summarized in Health Need Summaries and a matrix that scores those needs against a set of criteria and lists health drivers.
 Using this data, we worked with HMP and other stakeholders to create a list of prioritized health needs.
 A summary of HIP’s process is available.

 The Community and Economic Development Agency of Oakland, CA was developing a Specific Plan for the Central Estuary area, and required the consideration of health impacts in developing the Specific Plan.
 HIP was on the planning team that contracted with the City to develop the Plan.
 HIP’s role on the team was to provide health expertise throughout the planning process, to conduct the health analysis component of the existing conditions assessment and impact analysis of plan alternatives, and to provide planning and design strategies in the creation of the Plan.